eosio-eps/EEPs/EEPS/eep-4.md

     ]
 }
 ```
+In this example, if a user selected the responses: EOS, B1, and Other, their vote in binary would be
+represented as `00110001`.
+When converted to decimal, this will be represented by a `vote_value` of `49`.

 **_Summary Notes_**

 There are no standard `vote_value` defined for this `type`.
 Responses are all `proposer`-defined.
+Each `vote_value` pushed to chain should be broken down from their decimal representation to their
+binary representation. `0` will signify all unselected responses, while `1` will signify all selected responses.

 ## References